 - Manual radiator valves (non-smart) will continue heating until the boiler turns off.

 Heat on Demand works best when you use Hive Radiator Valves on most radiators to avoid heating rooms unnecessarily and to maintain full control.
 TIP: Most homes have one manual valve (often near the thermostat) to ensure the boiler always has a radiator to heat.
 Do not replace this with a Hive Radiator Valve without consulting a plumber.
-How to Enable Heat On Demand You’ll need: - A Hive Thermostat
+How to Enable Heat on Demand You’ll need: - A Hive Thermostat

 - A Hive Hub